ibm-cloud-docs/cephaas/host_delete.md

 1. On the IBM Cloud console, go to **{{site.data.keyword.cephaas_full_notm}} > Block Storage > Hosts**.

-2. Locate the Host **Name** that you want to delete and then click the **Options** menu at the end of the row to open a list of options.
+2. Locate the Host **Name** that you want to delete and then click the kebab menu at the end of the row to open a list of options.

 3. From the options menu, click **Delete**.